kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Technology Innovations
+## Technology and Innovations

+* [Revival of the Pebble Smartwatch](https://soylentnews.org/article.pl?sid=25/01/30/227223&from=rss) - A look into the comeback of the Pebble smartwatch, a pioneer in wearable technology.

+* [Jailbreaking DeepSeek R1 - Prompt Injection Using Charcodes](https://substack.com/home/post/p-156004330) - Researchers explore breaking DeepSeek R1's AI model using clever prompt injection via charcodes.

-* [Android 16's Linux Terminal Runs Doom](https://linux.slashdot.org/story/25/01/31/2317212/android-16s-linux-terminal-runs-doom?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A fascinating development where Android 16's Linux terminal achieves a feat long hailed as a testament to software adaptability by running Doom.
+* [Android 16's Linux Terminal Runs Doom](https://linux.slashdot.org/story/25/01/31/2317212/android-16s-linux-terminal-runs-doom?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Yet another example of Linux versatility: Android's terminal now runs the iconic game Doom.

-* [linuxpdf: Linux running inside a PDF file via a RISC-V emulator](https://github.com/ading2210/linuxpdf) - An innovative project showcasing the possibility of launching a Linux system embedded within a PDF file through a RISC-V emulator.

-* [Earthstar – A database for private, distributed, offline-first applications](https://earthstar-project.org/) - Introducing Earthstar, a remarkable database aimed at ensuring privacy, distribution, and optimal offline application experiences.
+* [Earthstar – A database for private, distributed, offline-first applications](https://earthstar-project.org/) - Explore Earthstar, a novel database design for distributed and privacy-respecting applications.

+* [OpenAI Launches Operator, an AI Agent That Can Operate Your Computer](https://soylentnews.org/article.pl?sid=25/01/30/1358218&from=rss) - OpenAI develops an AI agent capable of performing tasks on your computer autonomously.

-## Artificial Intelligence and Machine Learning
+## Artificial Intelligence and Society

+* [FDA Approves Drug To Treat Pain Without Opioid Effects](https://science.slashdot.org/story/25/01/31/2356254/fda-approves-drug-to-treat-pain-without-opioid-effects?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A new breakthrough drug for pain management that alleviates concerns linked to opioids.

-* [Most Men Would Marry Their AI Girlfriends If It Were Legal](https://slashdot.org/story/25/01/31/2248242/most-men-would-marry-their-ai-girlfriends-if-it-were-legal?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A study revealing surprising societal sentiments about the integration of AI personas into personal relationships.
+* [Most Men Would Marry Their AI Girlfriends If It Were Legal](https://slashdot.org/story/25/01/31/2248242/most-men-would-marry-their-ai-girlfriends-if-it-were-legal?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A study delving into the societal and ethical questions of human-AI relationships.

-* [Notes on OpenAI O3-Mini](https://simonwillison.net/2025/Jan/31/o3-mini/) - Insights into OpenAI's O3-Mini, a faster and cheaper AI model that includes groundbreaking self-fact-checking capabilities.
+* [AI Haters Build Tarpits to Trap and Trick AI Scrapers That Ignore Robots.Txt](https://soylentnews.org/article.pl?sid=25/01/30/2217217&from=rss) - Creative traps are being devised to counter rogue AI web scrapers ignoring ethical boundaries.

-## Cybersecurity and Privacy
+## Legal and Environmental Issues

-* [Instagram and Facebook Blocked and Hid Abortion Pill Providers' Posts](https://www.nytimes.com/2025/01/23/technology/instagram-facebook-abortion-pill-providers.html) - Investigation into reports that Meta platforms are censoring content related to abortion pill providers.

-* [Bypass DeepSeek censorship by speaking in hex](https://substack.com/home/post/p-156004330) - A creative method to evade censorship mechanisms implemented by platforms like DeepSeek.
+* [Shell Walks Away From Major New Jersey Offshore Wind Farm](https://hardware.slashdot.org/story/25/01/31/2343230/shell-walks-away-from-major-new-jersey-offshore-wind-farm?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Shell backs off from an ambitious offshore wind project, raising questions about its renewable energy commitment.

+* [Decision to dump water from Tulare County lakes altered after confusing locals](https://sjvwater.org/decision-to-dump-water-from-tulare-county-lakes-altered-after-sending-locals-in-mad-scramble/) - Poor communication leads to chaos surrounding a water management decision in California.

+* [Drone Pilot To Plead Guilty In Collision That Grounded Aircraft Fighting Palisades Fire](https://yro.slashdot.org/story/25/01/31/237207/drone-pilot-to-plead-guilty-in-collision-that-grounded-aircraft-fighting-palisades-fire?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A legal battle over a drone incident highlights the dangers of improper UAV use.

-## Open Source and Development Tools
+## Historical and Technological Milestones

-* [uscope: A New Debugger and Introspection Toolchain](https://www.calabro.io/uscope) - A novel debugger and introspection framework designed to improve the debugging process.

-* [Blazing-Fast Directory Tree Traversal: Haskell Streamly Beats Rust](https://www.youtube.com/watch?v=voy1iT2E4bk) - A video demonstrating the impressive speed of directory traversal using Haskell's Streamly when compared to Rust implementations.
+* [linuxpdf: Linux running inside a PDF file via a RISC-V emulator](https://github.com/ading2210/linuxpdf) - A fascinating blend of zines and operating systems brings Linux to PDFs.

+* [Xerox Alto Source Code (2014)](https://computerhistory.org/blog/xerox-alto-source-code/) - Dive into the source code of the revolutionary Xerox Alto, the ancestor of modern personal computers.

+* [Elite on the 6502: The original 6502 assembly source, heavily commented](https://elite.bbcelite.com/) - A trip down memory lane into the classic video game Elite's source code.

-## Miscellaneous
+## Humanity and Health

-* [Microplastics in Placentas Linked To Premature Births, Study Suggests](https://science.slashdot.org/story/25/01/31/1433248/microplastics-in-placentas-linked-to-premature-births-study-suggests?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A troubling examination into how microplastics are affecting human development and health.

-* [The Invalid 68030 Instruction That Accidentally Allowed the Mac Classic II to Successfully Boot Up](https://soylentnews.org/article.pl?sid=25/01/27/1515223&from=rss) - The unexpected use of a processor instruction that helped a Macintosh system boot despite compatibility challenges.
+* [Scientists find links between Alzheimer's, herpes, and head trauma](https://www.statnews.com/2025/01/07/alzheimers-disease-research-link-between-herpes-virus-head-trauma-dementia/) - A significant scientific discovery that connects Alzheimer's to viral infections and head injuries.

+* [Mice with Two Dads have been Created Using CRISPR](https://soylentnews.org/article.pl?sid=25/01/29/0040232&from=rss) - Innovative CRISPR techniques lead to the creation of mice with two biological fathers.

 ---